Good News Or Bad News, Take Your Pick: March Housing And Industrial Production

 [UPDATE: In the last few months I have also noted the 3-month moving average of housing starts as a way to smooth out the month over month jumps in that metric, which is twice as volatile as permits.
 Here's what starts look like:]

-The three month moving average of starts, at 1253, is slightly below the peak one month ago of 1273, but is higher than any other 3-month period since the recession.
+The three-month moving average of starts, at 1253, is slightly below the peak one month ago of 1273, but is higher than any other 3-month period since the recession.
 There's nothing here yet implying a change in trend.

 While we didn't make new highs this month, the positive trend since the beginning of winter looks intact.
 I have been expecting this series to stall out or even turn down slightly, due to the higher interest rates since the November election.
 Since neither overall nor single family permits actually made new highs, that may still happen, but we will need a couple more months' worth of data to be more certain.